 Youth Sexual Health

-Sexual health is attained through the development of skills that support lifelong physical, emotional, mental and social well-being.
+Denver Public Health's approach to youth health includes sexual health as a positive state of being that all young people deserve.
+Sexual health means having the skills and knowledge that support lifelong physical, emotional, mental and social well-being.
 In addition to information about human anatomy and physiology, sexual health includes knowledge and skills related to:

 - Decision-making and goal setting about when and if to have a family